Stellantis/stellantis.github.io/_includes/content/authentication_B2B.md

 This page is dedicated to Groupe PSA's commercial partners.
 End-user authentication procedure is different, check this [page]({{site.baseurl}}/webapi/b2c/).

-Our APIs let you access sensibles datas about your fleet of vehicles, that's why we have to perform authentification between your network  and our network.
+Our APIs let you access sensible data about your fleet of vehicles, that's why we have to perform authentification between your network  and our network.
 We use signed certificate + authentication process.
 In order to sign your certificate we need you to produce a **Certificate Signing Request (CSR)**.
 At the end of this process you will have everything you need to perform your authentication.

 **Login info**:
 - **MZP**: partner login in Groupe PSA network.